 So what are Californians expected to do as costs continue to skyrocket?
-In May, California’s governor, Gavin Newsom, announced the state minimum wage is projected to increase to $15.50 per hour by January 1, 2023.
+In May, California’s governor, Gavin Newsom, announced the state minimum wage is increasing to $15.50 per hour for all workers on January 1, 2023.

 That's good news for employees, but potentially concerning news for business owners who are already worried about pinching pennies.
 In this guide, we’ll answer the most important questions that you have about the new minimum wage and give you a rundown on the biggest changes rolling out in California employment law in the next few months.

 Effective Jan.
 1, 2023, California’s minimum wage is $15.50 per hour for all workers in the Golden State.

 It was originally scheduled to rise to $15, but the state’s minimum wage ordinance has an exemption that if the Consumer Price Index (CPI), one of the most well-known measures of inflation, increased by more than 7 percent between fiscal years 2021 and 2022 (which ended on June 30), there would be an accelerated increase to the minimum wage that would bump all workers up to $15.50 per hour.

 The CPI rose a whopping 9.1 percent, meaning the $15.50 minimum wage took effect in California at the start of 2023.

 Worried about how long it will take to adjust payroll for all your workers?
 Check out Hourly, an easy-to-use payroll service that lets you update payroll in seconds.